Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 Case study: Extensible REPL
 ---------------------------

 Lets say you want to build a REPL for a programming language, like `ghci`, or the `python` executable.
-Ususally these applications, in addition to allowing you to make new definitions and evaluate expressions, allow you to enter specific "commands".
+Usually these applications, in addition to allowing you to make new definitions and evaluate expressions, allow you to enter specific "commands".
 For instance, in `ghci`, `:set +m` lets you unable multi-line entry mode.